naren200/naren200.github.io/_projects/imc.md

 ## <u>Virtual Simulation</u>
 ### Code Testing - Vrep Robotic Simulator
-In our project, we employed the versatile **V-rep** simulation robotic simulator as the testing ground for our autonomous robotic system.
-Utilizing **embedded C**, we meticulously coded our robot to seamlessly integrate a suite of sensors, including the **proximity sensor** and **white line sensor**, ensuring robust perception capabilities.
-For autonomous navigation, we implemented the renowned **A* algorithm**, enabling our robot to make intelligent decisions while navigating complex terrains and dynamic environments within the simulator.
-Furthermore, our system excelled in **picking and placing objects** with precision, a crucial skill in real-world applications.
-Key features of our project encompassed proficient **black and white line following**, sophisticated **wall following algorithms**, and agile **zigzag following algorithms**, showcasing our commitment to advancing automation and robotics in the **industry**.
+In our project, we harnessed the power of **V-rep**, a versatile robotic simulator, to rigorously test our autonomous system.
+Leveraging **embedded C**, we expertly coded our robot, equipping it with **proximity** and **white line sensors** for robust perception.
+Implementing the renowned **A* algorithm**, our robot exhibited intelligent navigation in complex terrains.
+Our system excelled in **precise object manipulation**, emphasizing our dedication to automation and robotics in the industry.

 <div style="text-align: center;">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/UqZlvbHdpMs?si=1xlNS-8Qw6fTCUFS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>